BI Leadership Capability Assessment Framework

 Business Acumen is Non-Negotiable

-A BI team that does not understand how the business makes money is permanently limited to order-taking.
-Commercial awareness in technical people is one of the most important leadership investments.
+A BI team that does not understand how the business makes money is limited to order-taking and will always be considered as a cost center.
+Seeing how someone's job (their department/team) connects to their organization's goals is one of the most important leadership investments.

 🤝